paulsmurthwaite/fitter-happier/logs/index.md

 # Project Log

 ## Purpose
 The project log is a useful aid in helping to manage the project.
-The log will include entries for each week of project-related activity.
+The log includes entries for each week of project-related activity.
 It details events or facts that occur in the project, providing more details on the things that are being done.
 It contains only historical information; it contains facts about the project but does not include reflection.

 It provides:
 - a reminder of how the project develops; this is useful when writing assignments